1945 March 15, ANNE FRANK (Bergen Belsen, Germany)

 1556 March, ANCONA (Italy)

-Under orders of Paul IV, privileges granted to Jews were revoked.
-Former Marranos were forced back into Christianity.
+Under orders of Paul IV, "privileges" or charters granted to Jews were revoked.
+Former Conversos were forced back into Christianity.
 23 men and woman were burned for refusing.
 The Sultan Suleiman complained (March 9th) that his Turkish Jewish subjects had been imprisoned, and that because of this he had lost a substantial amount of money.
-He demanded that all Turkish Marranos be set free.
+He demanded that all Turkish Conversos be set free.

 1690 December 29, (1 Tevet 5451) ANCONA (Papal States, Italy)